adopt-liveview/adopt-liveview/priv/pages/2026/04-28-v2-simple-forms-with-ecto-en_US.md

 ## Recap!

-- Ecto is a powerful library for managing powerfu database access.
+- Ecto is a powerful library for managing powerful database access.
 - Phoenix projects use Ecto by default not only to work with databases but also to validate data.
 - We can use `Ecto.Schema` to easily create a `Struct`.
 As we are not working with a database (yet) we use `embedded_schema` and `fields` to be able to create data only in memory.
 - We can use `Ecto.Changeset` to easily validate user data going into your struct.